Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Introduction

-We first show that an $SU(2)$-connection is enough to construct a Hermitian structure on $\PT(M)$, thus making contact with usual Euclidean twistor theory: \begin{Prop}{\emph{Almost Hermitian structure on $\PT(M)$}} \mbox{} \\ If $A$ is a definite connection \emph{(see below for a clarification of this notion)} then $\PT(M)$ can be given an almost Hermitian structure on $\PT(M)$, ie a compatible triplet $\left(\Jc_A , \go_A , g_A \right)$ of almost complex structure, 2-form, and a Riemannian metric.
+We first show that this is enough to construct a Hermitian structure on $\PT(M)$, thus making contact with usual Euclidean twistor theory: \begin{Proposition}{\emph{Almost Hermitian structure on $\PT(M)$}} \mbox{} \\ If $\bdA$ is a definite connection \emph{(see below for a clarification of this notion)} then $\PT(M)$ can be given an almost Hermitian structure, i.e a compatible triplet $\left(\J_A , \go_A , g_A \right)$ of almost complex structure, 2-form, and a Riemannian metric.

-In general this triplet is neither Hermitian ($J_A$ is not integrable) nor almost Kähler ($\gO_A$ is non degenerate but generically not closed).
-In fact integrability of $J_A$ is equivalent to the statement that $A$ is the self-dual connection of a self-dual Einstein metric with non zero cosmological constant.
-The metric on twistor space can be made Kähler if and only if $A$ is the self-dual connection of a self-dual Einstein metric with positive cosmological constant (ie if the connection is of "positive sign" ).
+In general this triplet is neither Hermitian ($\J_A$ is not integrable) nor almost Kähler ($\go_A$ is non degenerate but generically not closed).
+In fact integrability of $\J_A$ is equivalent to the statement that $\bdA$ is the self-dual connection of a self-dual Einstein metric with non zero cosmological constant.
+The metric on twistor space can be made Kähler if and only if $\bdA$ is the self-dual connection of a self-dual Einstein metric with positive cosmological constant (i.e if the definite connection is of `positive sign' ).

-Further more, the integrability condition is equivalent to $\gt\W d\gt\W d\gt=0$. \end{Prop} The main difference with the traditional results from \cite{Atiyah:1978wi} is that integrability is not only related to the anti-self-duality but is irremediably linked to Einstein equations.
-This is because in the construction described in \cite{Atiyah:1978wi} one is only interested in a conformal class of metric while here the use of the connection automatically fixes the "right scaling" that gives Einstein equations.
+Further more, the integrability condition is equivalent to $\gt\W d\gt\W d\gt=0$. \end{Proposition} The main difference with the traditional results from \cite{Atiyah:1978wi} is that integrability is not only related to anti-self-duality but is irremediably linked to Einstein's equations.
+This is because in the construction described in \cite{Atiyah:1978wi} one is only interested in a conformal class of metrics while here the use of connections automatically fixes the `right scaling' that gives Einstein equations.